rizinorg/book/src/debugger/memory_maps.md

 [0x7f133f022fb0]>
 ```

-> Note that we passed "helloworld" to radare2 without "./". radare2 will try to find this program in the current directory and then in $PATH, even if no "./" is passed.
+> Note that we passed "helloworld" to rizin without "./". rizin will try to find this program in the current directory and then in $PATH, even if no "./" is passed.
 This is contradictory with UNIX systems, but makes the behaviour consistent for windows users

 Let's use `dm` to print the memory maps of the binary we've just opened: